diegoba90/CRUDApplication/README.md

 4. Bootstrap CSS File
 5. How to create and implement a database with MS SQL in Visual Studios

-PS: To run application go to the file appsettings.json and update your server name and database.
+PS: Due to project size, only the pages are uploaded on GitHub.
+To run application, go to your MS Visual Studios, create a new .NET Core CRUD Application and add those pages to your project.
+Create a database for it, update your appsettings.json file with your server name and database.
+If you have any questions please feel free to contact me.
-For the purpose of GitHub the server name is "ENTER SERVER NAME HERE" and the database name is "ENTER DATABASE NAME HERE".
-Please update the code on your machine to reflect your serve/database.